 Responsive Small Group Teaching: Meeting Diverse Needs

-Online Professional Learning Session – Presented Live on April 11, 2022 at 6:30pm (eastern time).
-This session will be recorded and available for repeat viewing until August 31, 2022.
+Online Professional Learning Session – This session was recorded and is available for repeat viewing until August 31, 2022.

 Presented by: Jana Logue-Arbou and Lisa Hoover, Literacy Consultants and Reading Recovery Teacher Leaders in Nova Scotia